Advanced Fighting Fantasy

 Advanced Fighting Fantasy (AFF) is a British roleplaying game based on the Fighting Fantasy and Sorcery! gamebooks, first published in 1989.
 Just as the gamebooks, AFF is set in the world of Titan.
 A second edition of AFF was published in 2011.

-AFF is chiefly meant to facilitate the games master to write his or her own adventures inspired by Fighting Fantasy.
+AFF is chiefly meant to facilitate the games master to write their own adventures inspired by Fighting Fantasy.
 The few adventures published for the game are brand new adventures specifically written for the system as opposed to converting existing gamebook stories for multiplayer RPG usage.

 AFF is unrelated to both the Myriador d20 conversions of several gamebooks by Jamie Wallis, and the electronic conversions of the Sorcery! series by inkle.
 Both of these feature unique rules not seen elsewhere in the Fighting Fantasy brand.

 The game mechanics

 The rules of AFF are adapted from the rules of the Fighting Fantasy gamebooks and was an expanded but separate follow-up to Fighting Fantasy – The Introductory Role-Playing Game.
 This system is based on skills, here called "Special Skills".
 The game features neither classes nor levels.

 A player character, called Hero, is defined by: